rumblefishrobotics/rf_common_ws/README.md

-Example modules from Adafruit are (https://www.adafruit.com/product/661, or https://www.adafruit.com/product/3527), and nockoffs are available pretty much everywhere.
+Example modules from Adafruit are (https://www.adafruit.com/product/661, or https://www.adafruit.com/product/3527), and knock-offs are available pretty much everywhere.